• Log in

 Signup_form_creation

-• Exit intent popups;
+• Exit intent;

 Step 4: Enable your Email Newsletter Registration Form

-Just enable your form, add the required scripts, and you’re ready.
-All that’s left to do is keep an eye on your email list growing.
+The final step is to add your form to your website.
+Enable your form, add the required scripts, and you’re ready.
+All that’s left to do is monitor your email list’s growth.

 P.S.
 If you have a Sender’s integration for WordPress, WooCommerce, or Shopify, you won’t need to add any code, so you’re good after step 3.